Coronavirus / COVID-19 Updates

 Funding Opportunities and Financial Help

+The Scottish Government small business helpline is 0300 303 0660.
 For small businesses, the Scottish Government's Find Business Support website contains the latest updates on funding, business support and Government action: www.findbusinesssupport.gov.scot

 Creative Scotland's Open Fund: Sustaining Creative Development is set up to focus support on helping individuals and organisations to sustain themselves throughout this crisis.
 More information here.